Bitwarden vs Proton Pass: Best Password Manager in 2025

 Okay, so what about Proton Pass?

-It comes from the same folks who made ProtonMail, known for its focus on privacy.
+It comes from the same team that created ProtonMail, known for its emphasis on privacy.

 This password manager is all about keeping your information super secure and even helps hide your real email address.